william57m/mix-answer/README.md

 ## Contribution
-- Please use flake8 as syntax linter
+- Please use [flake8](http://flake8.pycqa.org/) (Python) and [eslint](https://eslint.org/) (JavaScript) as syntax linter
-- Please write tests
+- Please write and run the tests before to submit a Pull Request
-- Please open a pull request for review
+- Please open a Pull Request for review